High Cholesterol: Exercise for a Healthy Heart

 What Should I Include in My Program?

-Every exercise session should include a warm-up, conditioning phase and a cool-down.
+Every exercise session should include a warm-up, conditioning phase, and cool-down.

 Warm-up.
 This helps your body adjust slowly from rest to exercise.
-A warm-up reduces the stress on your heart and muscles, slowly increases your breathing, circulation (heart rate) and body temperature.
+A warm-up reduces the stress on your heart and muscles, and slowly increases your breathing, heart rate, and body temperature.
 It also helps improve flexibility and reduce muscle soreness.
-The best warm-up includes dynamic stretching and the beginning of the activity at a low intensity level.
+The best warm-up includes dynamic stretching and the beginning of the activity at a low intensity.

 Cool-down.
 This is the last phase of your exercise session.
-It allows your body to gradually recover from the conditioning phase.
+It allows your body to recover gradually from the conditioning phase.
 Your heart rate and blood pressure will return to near resting values.
-Cool-down does not mean to sit down!
-In fact, do not sit, stand still or lie down right after exercise.
-This may cause you to feel dizzy or lightheaded or have heart palpitations (fluttering in your chest).
+Cool-down does not mean sit down!
+In fact, do not sit, stand still, or lie down right after exercise.
+This could cause you to feel dizzy or light-headed or have heart palpitations (fluttering in your chest).
 The best cool-down is to slowly decrease the intensity of your activity.
 You may also do some of the same stretching activities you did in the warm-up phase.